Our Services

 Helpful Resources

-Maintaining healthy kidney filtration involves proper hydration, blood pressure and blood sugar control, toxin avoidance, and a structured detox diet to lower GFR markers, backed by science and doctor recommendations.
+Healthy kidney filtration depends on proper hydration, blood pressure and blood sugar control, avoiding toxins, and following a structured kidney-friendly diet to improve GFR markers—strategies backed by scientific research and nephrologist recommendations.

 Your kidneys filter roughly 120 to 150 quarts of blood each day, removing waste and extra fluid to make urine.
 The glomerular filtration rate (GFR) is a key measure of how well your kidneys are working.
 When GFR markers become abnormal, it may signal early or advancing kidney stress.
 Below, you'll find science-backed strategies and doctor-recommended tips to support healthy kidney filtration—along with guidance on a detox diet for reducing GFR markers.
-If you ever experience persistent symptoms—such as swelling, changes in urination, or unexplained fatigue—you can use a free Chronic Kidney Disease symptom checker to better understand your symptoms and speak to a doctor about next steps.
+If you ever experience persistent symptoms—such as swelling, changes in urination, or unexplained fatigue—you can check your symptoms with a free AI-powered tool to better understand what might be causing them and decide whether to speak to a doctor.

 What is GFR?